Complexity and Misspecification

 We then embed the static criterion into the dynamic learning environment of \citet{lanzani25}.
-The agent updates beliefs about structured models using Bayes rule, and her robustness parameter evolves as a function of relative model fit.
-We show that Lanzani’s dynamic selection result extends to our setting: long-run empirical frequencies of actions correspond to mixed robust equilibria defined by the modified criterion.
+The agent updates beliefs about structured models using Bayes rule, and their robustness parameter evolves with relative model fit.
+We show that Lanzani’s dynamic selection result carries over to our setting: long-run empirical frequencies of actions correspond to mixed robust equilibria under the modified criterion.
 Complexity aversion reshapes this equilibrium set by penalizing actions whose worst-case explanations are simple and sharply concentrated.
-These modifications generate sharp dynamic predictions.
 In a two-action environment with a safe and a risky arm, we show that sufficiently strong complexity aversion eliminates all mixed robust equilibria.
 Thus, the endogenous \textit{cycles} between safe and risky actions that arise under robustness alone disappear, and long-run behavior converges to a pure action.
-More generally, when multiple risky actions are available, complexity aversion acts as a selection device: actions whose worst-case distortions have lower entropy are eliminated first as the preference for simplicity increases.
-To illustrate the mechanics of robustness-driven cycles, consider a central bank in a small open economy choosing between a hard currency peg (safe) and a managed float (risky).
+To illustrate, consider a central bank in a small open economy choosing between a hard currency peg (safe) and a managed float (risky).
 The float offers better stabilization when the bank’s structured model is reliable, but leaves the economy exposed to unexpected shocks when the model is misspecified.
 When the bank's model has a forecast failure, its misspecification concern rises, forcing a retreat to the peg.
-This leads to a calm period in which realized outcomes are more in line with the bank’s model, reducing misspecification concerns and tempting a return to the float, and generates a robustness-driven cycle between a risky and a safe regime.
+This leads to a calm period in which realized outcomes are more in line with the bank’s model, reducing misspecification concerns and tempting a return to the float, which generates a cycle between risky and safe regimes.
 Such policy cycling is costly, as it undermines credibility and creates instability.
 We show how a preference for simple worst-case narratives eliminates these cycles, ensuring long-run policy stability, and that this stabilization can improve long-run realized payoffs.
-In our open-economy application, this implies the central bank can enhance welfare by prioritizing simpler economic narratives.
+In our open-economy example, this implies the central bank can enhance welfare by prioritizing simpler economic narratives.
+More generally, when multiple risky actions are available, complexity aversion acts as a selection device: actions whose worst-case distortions have lower entropy are eliminated first as the preference for simplicity increases.